limexpepper/bloop/README.md

 ### What can you do with Toiletto?
 You can do either of two things:
-(1) Check the ratings for toilets around Singapore (only commercial spaces such as malls, attractions and cafes for now) (2) Rate your toilet visit experience
+(1) Check the ratings for toilets around Singapore (only commercial spaces such as malls, attractions and cafes for now); and (2) Rate your toilet visit experience

 ### Where can I use Toiletto?